Akito-04/Circom-Gates/README.md

  ```

 This script will:
-     1. Deploy MultiplierVerifier.sol to the Amoy testnet.
+1. Deploy MultiplierVerifier.sol to the Amoy testnet
 2. Generate a proof with generateProof() using inputs (0,1).
 3. Generate calldata with generateCallData().
 4. Verify the proof with verifyProof() on the deployed verifier contract.

 5. Check Verifier Contract:
  Verify your contract creation on [Amoy Testnet Polyscan](https://amoy.polygonscan.com/) by pasting your contract ID.